 Denmark is a quite small country and it only takes around 7 hours to get from one end to the other (if you don’t count Bornholm, which is a small Danish island close to Sweden).
 Both local and regional buses run regularly and always on time.
 Trains (DSB) run frequently as well, but they’re a tad more expensive than taking the bus.
 Be sure to look for Orange tickets, which are much cheaper than regular ones.
 Within a city, just rent a bicycle and pay a deposit of $4.
 When you’re done, simply leave the bike anywhere you want and you’ll get your money back when you park it.

 If you are looking to go from Copenhagen to Jutland (main island), check out bildskou.dk and rødbillet.dk as these bus lines are the cheapest alternatives around.
-Another option is Gomore.dk, which is site to catch a ride with someone who’s going in the same direction.
+Another option is Gomore.dk, which is a site to catch a ride with someone who’s going in the same direction.
 It’s safe and reliable.

 9. Amazing nature

-Even though flat-terrained Denmark doesn’t have anything that resembles the magnificent fjelde (mountains) you’ll find in Norway and Sweden, we do have beautiful forests, lovely beaches and even a tiny desert.
+Even though flat-terrained Denmark doesn’t have anything that resembles the magnificent fjelde (mountains) you’ll find in Norway and Sweden, we do have beautiful forests, lovely beaches, and even a tiny desert.

-You can visit Denmark all year round, but November to March are typically filled with snow, wind or rain.
+You can visit Denmark all year round, but November to March is typically filled with snow, wind or rain.
 Danish winters tend to be quite harsh with temperatures going below -10 degrees at times, but Christmas and New Years is still a beautiful time to visit Copenhagen.

 10. Hygge and happiness